 Like any course of study, the more time and energy that you put in to this book, the more you will get out of it.
-A quick skim of the book’s contents and it’s easy to think there really aren’t many recipes, but with closer reading it is soon clear that there are endless variations on each basic set of instructions.
+A quick skim of the book’s contents and it’s easy to think that there really aren’t many recipes, but with closer reading it is soon clear that there are endless variations on each basic set of instructions.
 These are not idly thrown out changes of ingredients, either.
 They are well thought out recipes that just use the same base.

 The sauces in this book are bright, light and simple.
 It’s not exhaustive—there are none of the French Mother Sauces, for example.
 It’s a sauce section that fits our modern desire for lighter, fresher, healthier foods.
 Take the time, and your home cooked meals will reach new heights.
 Included are a whole range of herb salsas, homemade mayonnaises, pestos, yogurt sauces, and pepper sauces, including harissa, romesco, and muhammara.